Understanding The New Jersey Consumer Fraud Act: Implications For Businesses And Consumers

 About Peter J. Lamont, Esq.

-Peter J. Lamont is a nationally recognized attorney with significant experience in business, contract, litigation, and real estate law.
-With over two decades of legal practice, he has represented a wide array of businesses, including large international corporations.
-Peter is known for his practical legal and business advice, prioritizing efficient and cost-effective solutions for his clients.
+Peter J. Lamont is a nationally recognized attorney with extensive experience in business, contract, litigation, and real estate law.
+Over two decades of legal practice have allowed him to represent a broad array of businesses, including large international corporations.
+Peter champions practical legal and business advice, prioritizing efficient and cost-effective solutions for his clients.

-Peter has an Avvo 10.0 Rating and has been acknowledged as one of America's Most Honored Lawyers since 2011.
-201 Magazine and Lawyers of Distinction have also recognized him for being one of the top business and litigation attorneys in New Jersey.
-His commitment to his clients and the legal community is further evidenced by his active role as a speaker, lecturer, and published author in various legal and business publications.
+Peter holds an Avvo 10.0 Rating and has been consistently recognized as one of America's Most Honored Lawyers since 2011.
+He has also been celebrated by 201 Magazine and Lawyers of Distinction for being among the top business and litigation attorneys in New Jersey.
+His dedication to his clients and the legal community shines through in his active role as a speaker, lecturer, and published author in many legal and business publications.

-As the founder of the Law Offices of Peter J. Lamont, Peter brings his Wall Street experience and client-focused approach to New Jersey, offering personalized legal services that align with each client's unique needs and goals.
+As the founder of the Law Offices of Peter J. Lamont, Peter combines his Wall Street experience with a client-focused approach, providing personalized legal services tailored to each client's unique needs and goals.

 DISCLAIMERS: The contents of this website and post are intended to convey general information only and not to provide legal advice or opinions.
 The contents of this website and the posting and viewing of the information on this website should not be construed as, and should not be relied upon for, legal or tax advice in any particular circumstance or fact situation.
 Nothing on this website is an offer to represent you, and nothing on this website is intended to create an attorney‑client relationship.
 An attorney-client relationship may only be established through direct attorney‑to‑client communication that is confirmed by the execution of an engagement agreement.